joshuajss/rtaaplus/img/readme.md

-This fold saves the visual images.
+This folder saves the visual images.